 On a not-so-positive note, Italy is famous for the “Mafia.”

 The Mafia became internationally popular after the production in America of the movies of the Padrino trilogy.
 Besides making Sicily famous, those films communicated the idea that there’s something inherently hip or “tough” about this criminal organization and the Italian families that rule it.

 In Italy, the feeling is quite different.
 The duel between the state and the Mafia has continued for more than 100 years.
 Every Italian knows that there’s a state inside the state with numerous leaders and different names in each of the Italian regions (Camorra, ‘Ndrangheta, Sacra Corona) and that in southern Italy, the criminals are as powerful as the government.

-During the 1980s and 1990s, the biggest operation against the Mafia took place in Italy.
+During the 1980s and 1990s, Italy’s most extensive operation against the Mafia took place.
 After a strenuous fight, the two bravest judges involved in this crusade, Giovanni Falcone and Paolo Borsellino, were murdered.